 Subject to the State Bar's right to reject any or all proposals, the HSB will be awarded the contract.
-Notice will be posted at the State Bar's offices at 180 Howard Street, San Francisco, CA and written notice sent to bidders on or about January 8, 2016 of the Bar's intention to award the contract to the HSB.
-It is anticipated that final selection of the HSB will be made by January 15, 2016.
+In the case of a virtual tie (defined as evaluation scores within two points of one another) the Chief Operating Officer may determine who will be awarded the contract.
+Notice will be posted at the State Bar's offices at 180 Howard Street, San Francisco, CA and written notice sent to bidders on or about September 30, 2016 of the Bar's intention to award the contract to the HSB.
+It is anticipated that final selection of the HSB will be made by October 7, 2016.
 The evaluation team will select a winning proposal subject to approval by the Board of Trustees.
 Upon selection, the State Bar and the selected Vendor will enter into good faith negotiations on a contract containing, without limitation, the Statement of Work and Contracting Requirements sections below.